domasvz1/DO-Shop-ASP.NET-MVC/README.md

 - Made a new Cart's UI
 - Improved Shops UI design (fixed the frontend of the main shop, items are being displayed way for applicable for the users eye)
 - Added UNIT Test's project layer to cover Admin panel.
 From now on, features should have Unit tests which would cover the features;
+- Implementing more clear processes, have plans for the current release;

+- Created WIKI page for the project;
 -----------------------------------------------------------------------

  # 0.3 Release [done, but Lacks documentation]